evanshortiss/yr.no-interface/README.md

 ## CHANGELOG

+* 1.2.0 - Updated to use https://api.met.no instead of the deprecated http://api.yr.no - thanks @antonmarsden

 * 1.1.0 - Updated API endpoints to match api.met.no - thanks @ktrance.

 * 1.0.1 - Patch for security vulnerability in `request` through `qs` module.